Life After Service: The Invisible Struggles Veterans Face Coming Home

 Perhaps the most dangerous invisible struggle is isolation.
 In the military, you are never alone.
 You eat together, train together, deploy together, and depend on each other with your lives.
 Civilian life offers no equivalent to this bond.

 Many veterans describe feeling fundamentally disconnected from civilians who cannot understand their experiences.
-This isolation can lead to withdrawal from family and friends, substance use as a coping mechanism, and in severe cases, suicidal ideation.
+This isolation can lead to withdrawal from family and friends.
+Some turn to substance use as a coping mechanism.
+In severe cases, suicidal ideation can develop.

 Relationship Strain